 The resources have been created with input from members of the Swift Global Trade Based API working group which comprises of global banks and customers.
 The functionality and data richness encompass largely what could be captured in the Swift MT 798 message (with some streamlining) and were built using various, flattened ISO 20022 components that were previously created for the already registered as ISO 20022 messages for bank guarantees, such as tsin.005, and tsrv.001 – 019.
 There is more space for extra information than in the MT 798 but aligned with the ISO 20022 messages.
 While the resource has already been created and is in a pilotable state, we welcome requests from the review committee to fill any remaining content gaps to make it truly global in usability.

-This is an illustration of the top-level components of the bankguarantee resource:
+This is an illustration of the top-level components of the Undertaking resource:

-In the above picture, the Party component is repeatable and contains all codes to identify different parties involved in a bank guarantee life cycle.
+In the above picture, the Party component is repeatable and contains all codes to identify different parties involved in an Undertaking life cycle.

 The aim is to pilot the resource on the Swift network in H1 2023, and after registration it will be available on the ISO 20022 website for use anywhere.
 The resource does not include security features, these are specific to the implementation channel.

-There are no upstream flows, these C2B flows are part of the initial bank guarantee process.
-Downstream in the interbank space the data can be seamlessly mapped to ISO 20022 messages for bank guarantees, or -possibly with narrative truncation- to interbank trade MT messages.
+There are no upstream flows, these C2B flows are part of the initial process.
+Downstream in the interbank space the data can be seamlessly mapped to ISO 20022 messages for Undertaking, or -possibly with narrative truncation- to interbank trade MT messages.

-The BankGuarantee resource is not applicable to other business processes such as Documentary Letters of Credit, though a number of the elements and components might be reused in future trade finance-related ISO 20022 messages or APIs.
+The Undertaking resource is (yet) not applicable to other business processes such as Documentary Letters of Credit, though a number of the elements and components might be reused in future trade finance-related ISO 20022 messages or APIs.

-The BankGuarantee resource is not applicable to other ISO 20022 business domains.
+The Undertaking resource is not applicable to other ISO 20022 business domains.

 Purpose of the new development:

-The current solution in the corporate to bank space is based on the use of Proprietary Swift’s MT 798 unvalidated envelope messages for which a set of bank guarantee message definitions were created.
+The current solution in the corporate to bank space is based on the use of Proprietary Swift’s MT 798 unvalidated envelope messages for which a set of Undertaking message definitions were created.

 The unvalidated MT 798 envelope message, coupled with its restricted space for additional supporting information, causes significant friction and reduces STP.